Instructions for Authors

 7. Paper acceptance

-After all the editorial work is completed, and revisions have been made by the author, the final version of the text as well as high resolution figures should be uploaded via our online submission system.
+After revisions have been made by the author to address the reviews, the revised version is adjusted by the editors for the format consistency.
+The final version of the text as well as high resolution figures should be uploaded via our online submission system.
 Use only MS Word compatible word processors working in a Windows environment or convert text to RTF format (in which case, both converted and native format files should be sent).
-For the final version mark the approximate position of figures and tables close to the initial citation.8.
-Proofs
+For the final version mark the approximate position of figures and tables close to the initial citation.

 The corresponding author will receive page proofs in the form of PDF file.
 Authors are requested to check proofs for typesetting/editing and return corrections to the editor as quickly as possible, preferably within 48 hours of receipt.
 Failure to return the proof promptly may delay publication.
+Authors are requested to make corrections directly on the PDF file.
 Only necessary corrections are permitted; the cost of excessive changes will be billed to the author.
-Authors are requested to make corrections directly on the PDF file.9.
-Reprints

 10. Copyright policy